LonDec/Leetcode-Python/README.md

-# Leetcode-Python
+# My-Leetcode

-leetcode with language Python from 2018
+my leetcode from 2018